+First off, what is the Rotator Cuff?
 The Rotator Cuff (RC) is a common name for the group of 4 distinct muscles and their tendons, which provide strength and stability during motion to the shoulder complex.
-They are also referred to as the SITS muscle, with reference to the first letter of their names (Supraspinatus, Infraspinatus, Teres Minor, and Subscapularis).
+They are also referred to as the SITS muscles, with reference to the first letter of their names (Supraspinatus, Infraspinatus, Teres Minor, and Subscapularis).
 The muscles arise from the scapula and connect to the head of the humerus, forming a cuff around the glenohumeral (GH) joint.

 The most common Rotator Cuff injuries are impingements and tears.

 Impingement: An impingement occurs when a rotator cuff muscle swells and cramps the space between the arm and shoulder bones, causing pinching.
 Muscle strain, other overuse injuries, and bone spurs are common causes of swelling.

 Tear: A less common injury, a rotator cuff tear occurs when a rotator cuff tendon or muscle is torn.
 Most tears will not require surgery.

 Repetitive, overhead motions can wear down the rotator cuff muscles and are thus a common cause of injury.
 This is why athletes such as baseball pitchers frequently have shoulder issues.
 A traumatic injury, such as falling onto your arm, can also cause injury.
 Regardless of how it happens, the risk of a rotator cuff tear increases as we age and the wear on our bodies accumulates.

 It is important to note that RC tears or RC injuries are not always associated with pain or patient-reported loss of function.
 It is worth noting that asymptomatic patients may develop symptoms in a relatively short period of time.

 The most common signs of rotator cuff injuries are: